lukapaunovic/convert-all-webp-back-to-jpg/README.md

 WebP to GIF/PNG/JPEG Converter Script

-This repository provides a robust Bash script for converting .webp images to their appropriate formats: GIF (for animations or *.gif.webp), PNG (for *.png.webp or images with transparency), or JPEG (for all others).
+This repository provides a robust Bash script for converting .webp images to their appropriate formats: GIF (for *.gif.webp), JPG (for *.png.webp), and JPG (for all others).
 It is designed for WordPress and other CMS setups where .webp uploads cause compatibility or CDN issues.

 Why You Should Avoid Uploading .webp Files
 -----------------------------------------